Skip to main content

 The Freedom of Information Act 1992 (FOI Act) gives members of the public a right to apply for access to government documents, subject to some limitations.
 This includes documents held by most State government agencies (such as government departments; public hospitals; public universities and State government authorities), Ministers and local government.

-Agencies are required to assist the public obtain access to documents at the lowest reasonable cost, and to ensure that personal information held is accurate, complete, up to date and not misleading.
+Agencies are required to assist the public to obtain access to documents at the lowest reasonable cost, and to ensure that personal information held is accurate, complete, up to date and not misleading.
 Your right to apply is not affected by any reasons you have for wishing to obtain access, or the agency's belief as to what your reasons are for applying.

 The types of documents you can request access to include paper files, maps, plans, photographs, recordings, films, video tapes and electronically stored information.